KaleLjl/Coursework-2-COMP0248/memory-bank/progress.md

 ### In Progress

+- 🔄 Major dataset split restructuring
+  - ✅ Decided to use MIT sequences for training, Harvard sequences for validation
+  - 🔄 Implementing the new dataset loading logic
+  - 🔄 Adapting training parameters to ensure generalization to Harvard validation set
 - 🔄 Addressing model overfitting issues
   - ✅ Identified root causes: model capacity vs. dataset size and train/val split methodology
   - ✅ Updated configuration parameters with stronger regularization and augmentation